-Our goal for spring and summer 2018 (and beyond) is to spend as much time outside as possible, weather permitting.
-So, if your outdoor space needs a little sprucing up after the long winter, whether you have a wild backyard, a rooftop terrace or a pot-filled patio, now is the time to get your hands dirty.
-But before you head to your local nursery and begin planting, we’re offering up some garden design inspiration from some of the country’s top landscapers.
-Consider these landscaping guidelines when updating your yard and your guests are sure to be impressed at your first garden party.
+Our goal come spring and summer is to spend as much time outside as possible, weather permitting.
+So, if your outdoor space needs a little sprucing up after the long winter, whether it's a wild backyard, a rooftop terrace, or a pot-filled patio, now is the time to get your hands dirty.
+But before you head to your local nursery and begin planting, we're offering up some garden design inspiration from some of the country's top landscapers.
+Consider these landscaping guidelines when updating your yard, then look forward to a season spent enjoying the great outdoors.

 Figure Out What You Want From Your Space